teresabocchini/application-monitor/README.md

 5. Once the build process completes successfully, take the contents of the generated `build` folder and upload it to your server.
 6. Visit `index.html` in a web browser.

-For development purposes, you can run `npm start` in the `client` folder to run a local server and open it a web browser.
+For development purposes, you can run `npm start` in the `application-monitor-web` folder to run a local server and open it a web browser.

 ###### In order to deploy using Github pages: